-How to Chain in Crochet for Beginners (ch)
+How to Chain in Crochet (ch) for Beginners

 What is a Chain Stitch?

-In Crochet, a series of chain stitches is the foundation of your crochet project.
 Subsequent stitches and rows are then built upon the chain.
 This foundation chain serves the same basic function ‘Casting On’ does in knitting patterns.

-How to make a crochet chain
+How to Make a Crochet Chain

 1. Make a Slip Knot